lubianat/WikidataIntegrator_docs/advanced_item_engine_parameters.md

 # A deeper look into wdi_core.WDItemEngine()

-The `WDItemEngine()` method of Wikidata Integrator (WDI) does a lot of stuff, and can be heavily customized.
+The `WDItemEngine` class of Wikidata Integrator (WDI) does a lot of stuff, and can be heavily customized.
 In this docs, I'll take a look at each of the parameters, expanding on the [documentation](https://github.com/SuLab/WikidataIntegrator/blob/main/wikidataintegrator/wdi_core.py).

 # Base parameters